 Western Kentucky University’s Department of Communication in Bowling Green offers a Master of Arts in Organizational Communication.
 In addition to having a variety of advanced coursework in organizational communication topics, this program also has electives that focus on human communication.
 Students of this program take core courses in organizational communication theory and qualitative and quantitative research methods in communication before progressing to electives in organizational communication and/or human communication, which include courses in areas such as employee communication, crisis communication, organizational communication and culture, group communication, multinational and intercultural communication, power dynamics in organizations, conflict mediation, family communication, and interpersonal communication.
 Students have a choice of completing either a master’s thesis culminating in an oral defense, or a comprehensive examination along with additional coursework.

-Online Master’s in Communication Programs for Residents of Kentucky
+Online Master’s in Communication Programs in Kentucky

-Currently, three schools in Kentucky offer online master’s in communication programs.
+Currently, five schools in Kentucky offer online master’s in communication programs.
 Online programs maybe ideal for students who do not live near a campus-based program and do not want to relocate for graduate school.
 This includes students who live in Owensboro and Henderson, or students who live in Southeast Kentucky.

 Morehead State University’s Department of Communication, Media, and Languages offers an Online Master of Arts in Communication, which is a generalist program with electives that students can take according to their interests and professional objectives.
 Courses that are a part of this program cover topics in news media and public opinion, organizational communication and behavior, public speaking, intercultural communication, media criticism, and bibliographic research and writing.
 Students can choose between completing a master’s thesis on a communication-related issue that interests them, or complete additional electives to fulfill this graduation requirement.

-Ashbury University’s School of Communication Arts offers an Online Master of Arts in Communication Arts for Media Professionals, which, like its campus-based program, also has an emphasis in Digital Storytelling.
+Asbury University’s School of Communication Arts offers an Online Master of Arts in Communication for Media Professionals, which, like its campus-based program, also has an emphasis in Digital Storytelling.
 This program is equivalent in course content and structure to its campus/hybrid program.
 Murray State University’s Department of Organizational Communication also offers an Online Master’s in Organizational Communication that is equivalent to its campus-based program in terms of course content and sequencing, as well as graduation requirements.

-Master’s in Communication Programs in Kentucky
+All Master’s in Communication Programs in Kentucky

 Morehead State University(Morehead)